Holic75/Baldurs-gate-dnd-3.5/README.md

 ### PALADIN
 CLASS FEATURES:
 – May wear helmets.
-– May wear any armor and use any weapon and shield (excluding large shield).
+– May wear any armor and use any weapon and shield.
 – May use Lay On Hands ability once per day for every 2 points of Charisma above 10.
 ```
 LAY ON HANDS:The character channels positive energy to heal the touched creature of 2 Hit Points per level of the caster.